-One of the critical workforce issues during the pandemic is managing mental health as employees deal with the impact of remote work, reduced hours, and restriction changes.
+One of the critical workforce issues during the pandemic is managing mental health through COVID, as employees deal with the impact of remote work, reduced hours, and restriction changes.

 Restrictions in Australia vary per state or territory.
 Meanwhile, in the US, restrictions have changed over time in each state; some tightened while others eased up.
 The UK also imposed a national lockdown again until 2nd December with restrictions likely to continue as the UK introduces a new tier system.
 More than the impact on operations, such changes also affect employees’ mental health.
 Employers need to ensure that staff can cope with being back at work when these lockdowns and restrictions are lifted.

 With working dynamics disrupted, Australian employees need to have some space to recharge and cope.

 Managers can stay on top of staff time off through a leave management solution.
 With this in place, approving leave requests and optimising employee schedules based on who is available becomes easier and more efficient.

 Adjust working patterns to reduce overworking and minimise contact